 Guide collection

-TCM Body Types and Constitution Tendencies
+TCM Body Types: Nine Constitution Tendencies Compared

 Compare before interpreting